supertokens/blog/content/okta-pricing-the-complete-guide/index.md

 ![okta api access management](./workforce_identity_api_access_management.png)

+You can find the full listing of Okta's product pricing [here](https://www.okta.com/pricing/#workforce-identity-pricing)

 ### Customer Identity Products
 Customer Identity products are aimed at B2C organizations that want to manage and protect external identities like customers and partners.